-For keywords that are one step or removed from the ones that warrant their own page on your main website, this classic pillar page approach is ideal.
+For keywords that are one step removed from the ones that warrant their own page on your main website, this classic pillar page approach is ideal.

 A topic pillar page needs to be well researched, comprehensive and valuable.

-Again, it is essential that your pillar page topics appear frequently, yet naturally, throughout your other content affording you the opportunity to set up consistent internal links between them.
+Again, it is essential that your pillar page topics appear frequently, yet naturally, throughout your other content, affording you the opportunity to set up consistent internal links between them.

-You should still give reader the option to download your ebook - this way you can continue to enjoy lead generation from it while also serving buyers who may be less inclined to submit forms.
+You should still give readers the option to download your ebook - this way you can continue to enjoy lead generation from it while also serving buyers who may be less inclined to submit forms.

-You should automatically think of all the website pages that talk about your products or services as pillar pages.
+You should think of all the website pages that talk about your products or services as pillar pages.